open-api-spex/open_api_spex/README.md

 For Phoenix apps, the `operation_id` can be inferred from the contents of `conn.private`.

+The data shape of the default error renderer follows the JSON:API spec for error responses.
+For convenience, the `OpenApiSpex.JsonErrorResponse` schema module is available that specifies the shape, and it can be used in your API specs.

+Example usage of `CastAndValidate` in a Phoenix controller:

 ```elixir
 defmodule MyAppWeb.UserController do
   use MyAppWeb, :controller